Jean Toomer: Ancestry

-Born Nathan Pinchback Toomer in Washington, D.C. in 1894, the son of Nathan Toomer (1839–1906), a former enslaved man and farmer of mixed race, and his third wife Nina Elizabeth Pinchback (1866–1909), whose parents became free people of color prior to the Civil War.
-His father was born into slavery in Chatham County, North Carolina and was later sold with members of his family to John Toomer, in Houston County, Georgia in the 1850s.
-After the death of John Toomer, his brother Henry Toomer became owner of the family with Nathan assigned to be his personal valet and assistant.
+Born Nathan Pinchback Toomer in Washington, D.C. in 1894, the son of Nathan Toomer (1839–1906), a former enslaved man and farmer of mixed race, and his third wife, Nina Elizabeth Pinchback (1866–1909), whose parents became free people of color prior to the Civil War.
+His father was born into slavery in Chatham County, North Carolina and was later sold with members of his family to John Toomer, in Houston County, Georgia, in the 1850s.
+After the death of John Toomer, his brother Henry Toomer became owner of the family, with Nathan assigned to be his personal valet and assistant.
 Nathan would remain in this position after the Civil War and learned the ways of the white upper class.
-He later took his former enslaver's surname, "Toomer" after emancipation.
+He later took his former enslaver's surname, "Toomer", after emancipation.

 His father was married three times.
 His first marriage produced four daughters.
 After the death of his first wife, Nathan Sr. married Amanda America Dickson, a former enslaved woman of mixed race whose inheritance from her white father resulted in great wealth.
 She was called the "wealthiest colored woman in America."
 She died intestate in 1893 after about a year of marriage.
 A legal struggle with her children, which did not end until years after his third marriage, left the senior Nathan with little to no inheritance.

-In 1893, the now 54 year old widower married 28-year-old Nina Elizabeth Pinchback, another wealthy young woman of color.
+In 1893, the now 54-year-old widower married 28-year-old Nina Elizabeth Pinchback, another wealthy young woman of color.
 She was born in New Orleans as the third child of Nina Emily Hawthorne and politician P. B. S. Pinchback, both of mixed heritage.
-Her father was suspicious of Nathan Toomer and strongly opposed his daughter's choice for marriage, but ultimately acquiesced.
-Born from this union and named Nathan after his father, Toomer would later use "Jean" as his first name at the start his literary career.
+Her father was suspicious of Nathan Toomer and strongly opposed his daughter's choice for marriage, but he ultimately acquiesced.
+Born from this union and named "Nathan" after his father, Toomer would later use "Jean" as his first name at the start his literary career.